tommeagher/pythonIRE15/README.md

 We'll learn the basics of coding in the newsroom by scraping the Texas Department of Criminal Justice's website for its [list of death row inmates](http://tdcj.state.tx.us/death_row/dr_offenders_on_dr.html) and [its list of scheduled executions](http://tdcj.state.tx.us/death_row/dr_scheduled_executions.html).

+Because we don't want to hammer the TDCJ website, I've mirrored the pages on s3, so first we'll be scraping the scheduled executions: https://s3.amazonaws.com/python-at-ire15/death_row/dr_scheduled_executions.html
+Then we'll do the list of all death row inmates, adding a column to our scraper: https://s3.amazonaws.com/python-at-ire15/death_row/dr_offenders_on_dr.html

 A rough outline of the sessions:

 Hour One: